weblate/qTox_enhanced-1/doc/user_manual_en.md

 ---

-- **Reset to default settings:** Use this button to revert any changes you made to the qTox settings. _Note that current implentation [is buggy](https://github.com/qTox/qTox/issues/3664) and aside from settings also friend [aliases] will be removed!_
+- **Reset to default settings:** Use this button to revert any changes you made to the qTox settings. _Note that the current implementation [is buggy](https://github.com/qTox/qTox/issues/3664) and aside from settings also friend [aliases] will be removed!_